-VII.
-EDUCATION
+X. EDUCATION

 Education in Barnard has a long tradition of excellence dating back to the one-room schoolhouses.
 Since 1959 we have had a consolidated elementary school in the center of Town.
 An addition was added in the early 1970s and the school took its present shape after renovations and additions in 1990/91.
-The Barnard Academy, formerly called the Barnard Central School, is K-6 and our only local school.
-In the 2014/15 school year, 72 students were enrolled.
-The Barnard Academy is one of six elementary schools within the Windsor Central Supervisory Union.
-Middle and high school students are bused to Woodstock Union Middle and High School, which is also within the Windsor Central Supervisory Union.
+The Barnard Academy, formerly called the Barnard Central School, is Pre-K-6 and our only local school.
+In the 2021-2022 school year, 85 students were enrolled (Vermont Education Dashboard, 2022).
+The Barnard Academy is one of five elementary schools within the Windsor Central Unified Union School District WCUUSD).
+Middle and high school students are bused to Woodstock Union Middle and High School, which is also within the WCUUSD.

-The Core Knowledge program used at Barnard Academy establishes a solid foundation for academic achievement using cumulative teaching techniques and content-specific strategies that match content with student.
+Barnard Academy establishes a solid foundation for academic achievement using cumulative teaching techniques and content-specific strategies that match content with student.
 With teachers and parents involved in the small classroom setting, Barnard Academy students do not "fall through the cracks" that larger classroom settings are more prone to.
 Guidance professionals and in-class teaching aides support the learning process by providing positive adult interaction for the students who need it.